Workiva/styleguide/css/conventions.md

 #### Sass spacing

-Much the same way JavaScript is used to dynamically alter/create elements on a page, Sass `@mixin`s, `@function`s and `$variable`s are used to dynamically generate static css stylesheets, so the [same rules apply here as they do with Javascript][js-conventions].
+Much the same way JavaScript is used to dynamically alter/create elements on a page, Sass `@mixin`s, `@function`s and `$variable`s are used to dynamically generate static css stylesheets, so the [same rules apply here as they do with JavaScript][js-conventions].

 + Put spaces before and after operators.
 + Put a space after `:` and `,`.